Pristina Kosovo Travel Guide

 Newborn Monument merchandise (t-shirts, mugs, magnets) makes for recognizable souvenirs.

-Local Rakia or Wine from the Rahovec region are tasteful gifts for grown-ups only.
+Local Rakia or Wine from the Rahovec region are tasteful gifts for adults only.

-Classic Turkish coffee pots and small cups are charming souvenirs for coffee lovers.
+Traditional Turkish coffee pots and small cups are charming souvenirs for a cup of coffee lovers.

 For authentic traditional items, discover smaller places to shop in the Old Bazaar area.
-For a wider selection of modern and global brands, Albi Mall is a destination.
+For a wider selection of current and global brands, Albi Mall is a destination.